NMaxim1/NMaxim1/README.md

 - 👋 Hi, I’m @NMaxim1
 - 👀 I’m interested in AI development, software coding, security management and robotics programming
-- 🌱 I’m currently learning some programming languages like C++, python, java and java script
+- 🌱 I’m currently learning some programming languages like C++, C# .NET MAUI and python.
 - 💞️ I’m looking to collaborate on building a few app especially AIs.
 I really have the passion for it
-- 📫 How to reach me; you can reach me using my email address "nwawuisigodsway@gmail.com" or on whatsapp "+2349130255283"
+- 📫 You can reach me using my email address "nwawuisigodsway@gmail.com" or on whatsapp "+2349130255283"

 <!---
 NMaxim1/NMaxim1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.